Dance and movement therapy holds promise for treating anxiety and depression, as well as deeper psychological wounds | Education

 - United States

-By Lana Ruvolo Grasser, Ph.D.
-Candidate and Graduate Research Fellow, Wayne State University Detroit (US), Sep 4 (The Conversation) A few years ago, framed by the skyline of Detroit, a group of about 15 children resettled as refugees from the Middle East and Africa leapt and twirled around, waving blue, pink and white streamers through the air.
+A few years ago, framed by the skyline of Detroit, a group of about 15 children resettled as refugees from the Middle East and Africa leapt and twirled around, waving blue, pink, and white streamers through the air.

 The children were participating in a dance therapy activity as part of our team's research program exploring body-based approaches to mental health treatment in people resettled as refugees.